Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Fertilize monthly June thru August with a balanced houseplant fertilizer at half-strength.

-Thanksgiving cactus (Schlumbergera truncata), Christmas cactus (Schlumbergera bridgesii) and Easter cactus (Schlumbergera gaertneri) are popular houseplants, often given as gifts during the holiday season.
+Thanksgiving cactus (Schlumbergera truncata), Christmas cactus (Schlumbergera bridgesii), and Easter cactus (Schlumbergera gaertneri) are popular houseplants, often given as gifts during the holiday season.
 They are grown for their beautiful, exotic flowers.

 Holiday cacti can be very long-lived.
-It is possible for these plants live over 100 years, passed down from generation to generation.
+It is possible for these plants to live over 100 years, passed down from generation to generation.
 Although true cacti, these plants are native to rainforests.

 Though called Thanksgiving, Christmas and Easter cactus, these common names are only a general reference for the time of year these plants may bloom.